mrydzy/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

 - `'from': PUBLIC_KEY` — The origin of our transaction is our public address

-- `'to': contractAddress` — The contract we wish to interact with and send the transaction
+- `'to': CONTRACT_ADDRESS` — The contract we wish to interact with and send the transaction

 - `'nonce': nonce` — The account nonce with the number of transactions send from our address